Red River Colony: Settling Red River

 Protestant Church and Mission School, Red River Colony (Manitoba), c.
 1820–1840.

-The early settlement of the Red River region was marked by a long series of crises and ecological disasters and within the first decade of settling the region it had already suffered renewed warfare, epidemics, prairie fires and a flood.
+The early settlement of the Red River region was marked by a long series of crises and ecological disasters.
+Within the first decade of settling the region, it suffered warfare, epidemics, prairie fires and a flood.
 Perhaps the most significant ecological disaster was the rapid depletion of the bison population.
-A vital food source, bison numbers had been dwindling since the 1760s due to heavy hunting pressure by Euroamerican traders as well as the aboriginal inhabitants of the prairies.
+Since the 1760s the number of local bison, a vital food source, had been decreasing due to hunting pressure by Euroamerican traders, the local Metis, and aboriginal inhabitants of the prairies.

 In July 1811, Miles Macdonell sailed from Yarmouth, England to the Hudson's Bay post at York Factory with 36 primarily Irish and Scottish settlers.
 Due to persuasive efforts of the North West Company, only 18 settlers actually arrived at Red River in August 1812.
 As the planting season had ended before the settlers could complete the construction of Fort Douglas, they were forced to hunt bison for food and were completely unprepared for the arrival of 120 additional settlers in October.
 More settlers were scheduled to arrive in 1813, but due to a fever outbreak on their ship, they did not arrive until June 21, 1814.
 Dogged by poor harvests and a growing population, Macdonell, now governor of Red River, issued the Pemmican Proclamation in January 1814 to prevent the export of pemmican from the colony.
 In doing so, Macdonell undermined the security of Red River and plunged the colony into a conflict with the North West Company that would not end until 1821.